Morro Rock: Tribal

 The Salinan and Chumash tribes consider Morro Rock to be a sacred site.
 The Salinan name for Morro Rock is Le'samo and the Chumash name is Lisamu.

 The Chumash had an important nearby prehistoric settlement at least as early as the Millingstone Horizon (6500-2000 B.C.E.), and the village was near the mouth of Morro Creek, at the current site of Morro Bay High School.
 The right of the Salinan people to climb Morro Rock for their biannual solstice ceremonies has been established, in which they celebrate the time in legend when a hawk and a raven destroyed a two-headed serpent-monster Taliyekatapelta as he wrapped his body around the base of the rock.
 The established Salinan right to climb the rock has been in legal dispute by the local Chumash tribe, which claims that Morro Rock is Chumash, not Salinan, territory.
 The Chumash also believe that the rock is so sacred that it should never be climbed.
 Because of its fragility, it is illegal for the general public to climb it.

 European sighting

 Morro Rock was probably seen by Spanish maritime explorers as early as 1542 under Juan Rodríguez Cabrillo, but its current name was given during the first European land exploration of Alta California.
 The Spanish Portolá expedition came down Los Osos Valley and camped near today's Morro Bay on September 8, 1769.
-Franciscan missionary and expedition member Juan Crespí noted in his diary that "we saw a great rock in the form of a round morro".
+Franciscan missionary and expedition member Juan Crespí noted in his diary that "we saw a great rock in the form of a round mountain (Spanish:morro)".